 By Alexander Chipman Koty The Philippines garnered substantial international attention in 2016, owing largely to President Rodrigo Duterte’s controversies.
 Lost in the Philippines’ political drama, however, was the country’s strong economic performance.
-This article examines the Philippines’ business climate in 2017, and its leadership prospects and

 By Stephen Lendman As world peace hangs by a thread, Stephen Lendman tackles the realities behind nuclear political drama involving Washington, its allies, and North Korea.
 North Korea’s geopolitical policies and America’s are world’s apart.